Slide Away (Oasis song)

 "Slide Away" is a song by the English rock band Oasis, taken from their debut studio album Definitely Maybe (1994).
 It was written by lead guitarist Noel Gallagher and serves as the tenth track on the album.
 It was also released as a promotional single in certain regions and used as a B-side on a few subsequent singles, including "Whatever" and "Champagne Supernova".
+It is widely regarded by both fans and critics as one of the band’s best songs.
+Rolling Stone ranked it 11th on its list of the top 40 Oasis tracks, while The Guardian placed it second.

 Composition and recording

 Writing

-Noel Gallagher claims he wrote "Slide Away" on a Les Paul guitar that Johnny Marr sent to him, since he had few guitars available to him at the time.
+Noel Gallagher claims he wrote "Slide Away" on a Gibson Les Paul guitar that Johnny Marr sent to him, since he had few guitars available to him at the time.
 On the Definitely Maybe DVD, he recalls that he took Marr's guitar out of the case, sat down, and "the song wrote itself".
 Gallagher wrote it about his girlfriend at the time, Louise Jones, and their stormy relationship.
-He described them as "soulmates", and when they ultimately split up in June 1994, Gallagher said, "I don't think I'll ever get over it."
+He described he and her as "soulmates", and when they ultimately split up in June 1994, Gallagher said, "I don't think I'll ever get over it."